Skip to content

 }

-The BlockValidation type handles the core logic for validating blocks and managing related data structures.
+The BlockValidation type handles the core validation logic for blocks in Teranode.
+It manages block validation, subtree processing, and bloom filter creation.

 Functions